microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.readlink.md

 ## Remarks

 If `path` refers to a filesystem object that is not a symbolic link, then an `ErrnoException` is thrown with code 'UNKNOWN'.
-If `path` does not exist, then an `ErrnoException` is thrown with code `ENOENT`<!-- -->.
+If `path` does not exist, then an `ErrnoException` is thrown with code `ENOENT`.